Hazard Mitigation Plan (HMP)

 Question: Where can I get more information about public meeting dates?

 Answer: As public meeting dates are established; they will be advertised to the public in two ways.
 First, all public meeting dates, including dates of Steering Committee meetings, will be posted to the Multi-Jurisdictional All Hazards Mitigation Plan website.

 Second, the County will disseminate to all media outlets a press release discussing public meeting purposes and dates.
 Moreover, each planning partner will be asked to get the word out on these meetings utilizing whatever means he/she has available within his/her jurisdiction.

 Question: When will the plan be finished?
 Will it be available to the public?

-Answer: The process of preparing this plan is expected to take 8 to 12 months up to submittal to the Illinois Emergency Management Agency (IEMA) and FEMA for their review and approval.
-The target time frame for this submittal is March 2014.
+Answer: The process of updating the current plan is expected to take 3 months up to submittal to the Illinois Emergency Management Agency (IEMA) and FEMA for their review and approval.
+The target time frame for this submittal is July 15, 2019.

 Question: How can I get a copy of the Multi-Jurisdictional All Hazards Mitigation plan once it is finished?